 New York State is preparing to implement massive changes in appeal rights for members of Medicaid managed care plans, including members of Managed Long Term Care plans.
 These are changes in federal Medicaid regulations governing Medicaid managed care plans, which were made by the Obama Administration.
 The managed care regulations are at 42 C.F.R.
 Part 438, Subpart F -- The Grievance and Appeal System for Medicaid managed care.
-The regulations are effective in New York State on April 1, 2018, but NYS Dept.of Health intends to put them in effect on March 1, 2018, but has now postponed implementation until May 1, 2018.
+The regulations are effective in New York State on April 1, 2018.
+NYS Dept.of Health hoped to put them in effect on March 1, 2018, but has now postponed implementation until May 1, 2018.
 This article explains the new appeal procedures, and the few exceptions to the requirement to "exhaust" the plan appeals, with a comparison to the existing procedures.

 Download the PowerPoint used in the webinar here (slides 5 and 7 have been revised since the webinar)

 Download the Appendix used in the webinar here - with federal regulations, State notice templates, State and consumer-advocate fact sheets for consumers, advocacy materials

 Regretfully no CLE credit is available for viewing the recorded webinar.

 Here are the key changes that will go into effect May 1, 2018: